RedHat-UX/red-hat-design-system/docs/theming/customizing.md

 {% include './patterns/card-bordeaux.html' %}
 {% enduxdotPattern %}

-<rh-alert>When writing themes, use the semantic, themable tokens such as
+<rh-alert>When writing themes, use the semantic, themeable tokens such as
 `--rh-color-interactive-primary-default-on-light` rather than the crayon tokens e.g. `--rh-color-purple-10`.</rh-alert>